Cuba Fast Facts

 January 1, 1959 - Batista is overthrown by Castro's forces.

 1960 - Cuba nationalizes approximately $1 billion of US-owned property on the island.
-In response, the US places a trade embargo on Cuba.
+In response, the United States places a trade embargo on Cuba.

-January 1961 - The US and Cuba end diplomatic relations.
+January 1961 - The United States and Cuba end diplomatic relations.

 April 1961 - The US backs Cuban exiles in an unsuccessful attempt to invade Cuba at the Bay of Pigs.